 Changes to Library Services, 2017-2020

 During the closure, we will be working with partner institutions to provide managed access to our collections for study and research.
 We anticipate this access being in place by autumn 2017.
+We will also continue to deliver other services from the College's Lincoln's Inn Fields building.

 You can find out more about the ‘Transforming Surgery for Tomorrow’ programme.
 This page will be updated regularly.